Peace comes from within. Do not seek it without. ~ Buddha

 It takes me half the time it used to write an article now thanks to my ability to determine when I was in the best frame of mind for that specific task.
 Evaluate your schedule and determine if juggling some of your work activities from morning to afternoon makes a difference.
 You may find your prime time for everything from making the kids’ lunches, paying bills and more can add magical hours to your day.

 4. Tap the fear out!

 Much of overwhelm is actually fear.
-Fear we won’t get it all done.
-Fear we won’t be perfect.
+A fear we won’t get it all done.
+A fear that we won’t be perfect.
 The list goes on and on.
 Tapping on acupressure points on the body can offer a similar effect to needles in acupuncture.
 Tapping opens up the energy flow where it might be blocked causing fear or other negative symptoms.
 Take the fingers of one hand and find the following place on the top of the other hand: slide your fingers between your pinky and ring finger about halfway down the hand.
 Simply tap!
 This area is specifically linked to fear.

 While this seems counterintuitive when you are overwhelmed, a distraction from chaos will allow you to re-center yourself enough to handle things better than you could before.
 Even a 45-second break of focusing on something relaxing will often do the trick.
 Take a breather, get out of your head space, take a walk or stretch, then try again.
 You might be surprised about the positive effect this can have on your ability to focus on the task at hand!